hpc/ior/testing/libnfs/README.md

 ## How to build the test

 First you have to install the Cmocka dev library if it is not already installed.
+Then do the following steps:

 1. create a build folder
 2. call ```cmake .. -DLibnfsIncludePath=/path/to/libnfs/include -DLibnfsLibPath=/path/to/libnfs/build/lib``` in the created build folder with the corresponding paths to your libnfs installation/build.
 Alternatively, the paths can also be adjusted in the CMakeLists.txt file.